 The Young V&A in Bethnal Green opens its second major exhibition just in time for February Half Term.
 ‘Making Egypt’ is a deep dive into Ancient Egypt’s creativity and its influence on art, design and popular culture today.

-Tickets: Adults £22, Kids £5 Under 12s FREE
+Tickets: Adults £14 Child £5 Under 12s Free

 Flowers – Flora in contemporary art and Culture